SGR patrons are eminent individuals in science, design and/or technology who lend their name publicly in support of SGR

 Alastair Hay is Emeritus Professor of Environmental Toxicology at the University of Leeds.
 He is a member of the Organisation for the Prohibition of Chemical Weapons (OPCW) advisory board on education and outreach.
-He is also joint winner of the 2015 OPCW-The Hague Award for outstanding contributions towards preventing the use of chemical weapons.
+He was joint winner of the 2015 OPCW-The Hague Award for outstanding contributions towards preventing the use of chemical weapons.

 Kate Macintosh studied architecture in Edinburgh after which she worked for 2 years in Scandinavia.
 On returning to UK in 1964 she worked for a short time for Denys Lasden on the National Theatre project.
 Most of her subsequent career was in Local government, firstly designing housing in the London Boroughs of Southwark and Lambeth, and later with East Sussex and Hampshire County Architects.
 In 1995 she moved to private practice in Finch Macintosh Architects, focusing on sustainable building construction.
 She retired in 2008.